Young M&A Café Rotterdam

 • The Netherlands

 On Thursday, 16 October, over 60 M&A professionals gathered at the Excelsior Rotterdam's stadium for the first Rotterdam edition of the Young M&A Cafe.
-The evening was hosted by Daan Bovenberg, Managing Director of Excelsior and former professional footballer.
-His journey from the pitch to the boardroom sparked an engaging discussion on leadership, value creation, and the role of culture.
+The evening was hosted by Daan Bovenberg, Managing Director of Excelsior and former professional football player.
+His journey from the field to the boardroom sparked an engaging discussion on leadership, value creation, and the role of culture.

 From the pitch to the deal table